 If the IRB approval letter states...
 This notification DOES NOT CONSTITUTE AUTHORITY FOR ACTIVATION of this application.
 An activation notice will be sent, when appropriate, by a separate memo.
 No activity in this project is permitted until an activation notice is received. ...this means the project may not begin until funding has been activated ("activated" means a cost center has been created).
-At this point, you should check with Donna Kaplan (donna.kaplan@lifespan.org) on the status of your cost center activation.
+At this point, you should check with the Department Research Administrators on the status of your cost center activation.
 When you receive a cost center activation notice/memo, you will need to add the cost center number to the funding section of your IRB application.
 See How do I update funding information on my IRB application?